marsplus/bMSGN/README.md

 - Unzip the files ```data/BTER.zip``` and ```result/BTER.zip```.
 They are the ```BTER``` network structures used in the experiments.
 - Creat three folders: ```result/LikRatio```,  ```result/synthetic``` and ```result/figures```, which will be used to store experimental results.
 - Install the needed packages with ```conda create -n bMSGN python=3.7 --file requirements.txt -c mosek -c conda-forge -c pytorch```.
 - We used the [Mosek](https://www.mosek.com/) solver to solve the maximum likelihood estimation (MLE) problem in the paper.
 A license is needed to use the solver; free license is available for students on their [website](https://www.mosek.com/products/academic-licenses/).
+The solver is called via the [CVXPY](https://www.cvxpy.org/) API as in [here](https://github.com/marsplus/bMSGN/blob/27a7c600f0d563122be5ce8b2c5ad723651b8438/src/Models.py#L245).

 #### 2. Generate Figure 1